 ABOUT THE JUDO BLACK BELT ASSOCIATION'S RANK PROGRAM

-The JBBA is based on the Yudanshakai system established initially by Prof. Kano for the advancement of Judo knowledge and for the issuing of Judo belt rank.
+The JBBA is based on the Yudanshakai system established initially by Professor Kano for the advancement of Judo knowledge and for mutual welfare and benefit for its members.
 The term "Yudanshakai" translates to mean "Black Belt Association" and the JBBA is exactly that; an association of black belts on the national level with affiliated coaches, educators, athletes and others.
 In other words, we are a network of Judo professionals working together in the spirit of Jita Kyoei (Mutual Welfare and Benefit).
 While we are an association of black belts, the primary purpose of our organization is not the issuing of Judo rank.

 Earning a black belt is a serious undertaking that requires hard study, effort, time and patience.
 The JBBA takes a strict and conservative approach to the issuing of black belt rank and uses some of the most stringent standards available.
 While we assign no blame to any specific group or individual, there have been abuses in the past in the issuing of Judo belt rank.
 It is the JBBA's position that rank should be earned on the mat through earnest and honest study and practice.
 The JBBA is independent of other Judo organizations and as a result of this, the belt ranks issued by us are not recognized by any other Judo organization or governing body.
 But honestly, in the competitive world of Martial Arts, the quality of the person's skills wearing the belt is far more important than who issued the belt that person is wearing.
 Someone once remarked that a belt simply holds the Judogi together, and it's the person wearing that belt that is the true measure of what he or she is capable of doing.
 It's the person who does the Judo, not the belt.